Bisque-IO/bop/crates/bop-storage/docs/checkpointing_design.md

 ## Manifest Driven Jobs

 Manifest jobs encapsulate durability work.
-The queue is backed by an embedded RocksDB so it survives restarts and replicates across control plane processes.
+The queue is backed by an embedded LMDB so it survives restarts and replicates across control plane processes.

 Job types: